aiidateam/aiida-wannier90/docs/source/tutorial_calculation.rst

     verdi process show <PK_calculation_nscf>

-and, when the calculation is finished, we get among the output text:
+we finally get in the output text:

 ::